 Richard has represented business owners and developers on the environmental, land use and natural resource issues arising in all phases of project development, including site selection and acquisition, permitting, development and operation.
 His experience in adversarial proceedings ranges from numerous local land use hearings and appeals, to administrative contested cases before state agencies concerning energy, wetlands, water rights and environmental enforcement, to trial court and appellate proceedings in state and federal courts.

-- Counsel to investor-owned electric utility for more than ten years in the permitting of multiple generating facilities, including natural gas-fired generating facilities and wind farms.
+- Counsel to investor-owned electric utility for fifteen years in the permitting of multiple generating facilities, including over 1400 MW of natural gas-fired generating capacity in Oregon and over 700 MW of wind capacity in Oregon and Washington.
 Initiated successful rulemaking proceeding to address carbon dioxide offset obligations of facilities operating at variable loads; advised client on more than a dozen amendments to facility site certificates from the Oregon Energy Facility Siting Council (EFSC).

 - Represented independent project developer in obtaining site certificate from EFSC for wind farm with peak capacity of approximately 200 MW in Wasco County, Oregon.

 - Provided due diligence advice to investment group for purchase of partially constructed gas-fired generating facility in Washington through bankruptcy proceeding of project developer.

 - Counsel to the owner of 40-acre former railyard in settlement of claims against railroad for past contamination, and in negotiation and ongoing implementation of multi-party consent decree with DEQ for redevelopment of site as a new, mixed-use urban neighborhood.

 - Represented developer of 5,000-acre destination resort in local legislative proceedings for adoption of destination resort map and development ordinance, approval of resort master plan, resolution of cultural resource and wildlife habitat issues, and approval of plans for multiple phases of development.